What’s the difference between technical and general communication?

 Share:

 Technical and general communication degrees have a few foundational elements in common.
 For example, both programs focus on building skills for successful interactions with stakeholders.
-Career outcomes for these communication programs can also be similar.
+Career outcomes for these communication programs can also have some overlap.

-Students in a general communication program learn strategies to transform workplaces and communities.
-Graduates may pursue a range of careers.
-This flexibility can be helpful for those who don’t have a specific career in mind, but want communication skills that can be applied broadly to a number of careers.
+In a general communication program, you’ll learn strategies to transform workplaces and communities.
+This flexibility these programs allow for can be helpful if you don’t have a specific career in mind, but want communication skills that can be applied broadly to a number of careers.

 These may include: